Disclaimer: I do not own the rights to the Teen Titans or Young Justice.

 ~Young Justice: Red X~

 Robin groaned as he slowly came to, waiting a few moments for his bleary vision to clear before pushing himself off of the ground.
-Gingerly, he rubbed his shoulder and administered a small amount of pressure to test for any tearing.
+Gingerly, he rubbed his shoulder and administered a small amount of pressure to test for any muscle tearing.
 He gave a relived sigh when he found that, even though his shoulder was going to be sore for a while, it wasn't too badly hurt.

-Once Robin had decided that his only problem was going to be sore muscles and stiff joints, he looked around the area to observe his surroundings.
-He gasped as he quickly recognized his location.
-The dark dilapidated buildings and smoke filled sky was easy to place.
+Once he had confirmed that his only problem was going to be sore muscles and stiff joints, Robin looked around the area to observe his surroundings.
+He nearly gasped in surprise as he quickly recognized his location, the dark dilapidated buildings and smoky filled sky was easy to place.
 Sirens rang in the distance and the smell of the air, thick with something foul, left a familiar musky scent in his nose that made his throat want to close up on instinct.

 He was in Gotham City.